This post covers Unemployment Appeal Letter.

 - Be honest

 - Include any request for language assistance or special accommodations.

-other useful tips to make your appel letter standout
+other useful tips to make your appeal letter standout

 - Understand the applicable laws